OSGeo/gdal/doc/source/development/rfc/rfc95_standard_int_types.rst

 - ``GINTBIG_MIN``   --> ``std::numeric_limits<int64_t>::min()``
 - ``GUINTBIG_MAX``  --> ``std::numeric_limits<uint64_t>::max()``

-The old types are no longer used, and usable, in the GDAL code base since their definition is protected by ``#if !defined(GDAL_COMPILATION)``, which means they are still usable by external code.
+The old types are no longer used in the GDAL code base since their definition is protected by ``#ifdef GDAL_USE_OLD_INT_TYPES``, which external code might define to help for the migration (particularly if supporting GDAL < 4.0 and GDAL >= 4.0 is needed)

 Impacts in the code base
 ------------------------